For Attorneys, Paralegals & Mediators

 Custody and communication, documented too

 FairLedger isn't just an expense tracker.
 The custody calendar logs formal swap requests with a full request-and-response audit trail.
-Every conversation between co-parents is attached to the specific expense, event, or swap it relates to — not lost in a text thread.
+Every conversation between co-parents is attached to the specific expense, event, or swap it relates to, not buried in a text thread.

 • Custody calendar with colour-coded daily custody assignments